ACLU wants Benton County jail's book policy rescinded

-BENTONVILLE -- The ACLU of Arkansas wants the Benton County Sheriff's Office to restore access to reading materials at the county jail, claiming a book ban violates inmates' First Amendment rights.
+BENTONVILLE -- The ACLU of Arkansas wants the Benton County Sheriff's Office to restore access to reading material at the county jail, claiming a book ban violates inmates' First Amendment rights.

 The Sheriff's Office removed almost all reading material from the jail last year because some inmates were damaging and destroying the books, Lt.
 Shannon Jenkins, a spokeswoman for the department said.